Azure-Samples/azure-sql-db-graphql/README.md

 - vs-code
 - azure-sql-database
 - azure-functions
-description: "GraphQL Azure SQL Samples"
+description: "A set of samples to show how you can create GraphQL solution using Azure SQL"
-urlFragment: "sqldb-graphql"
+urlFragment: "azure-sql-db-graphql"
 ---

 # Azure SQL & GraphQL Samples